-Ross & Baruzzini designed the new architectural, mechanical and electrical systems for the major upgrade to an intake pump station at Missouri American Water’s North Water Treatment Plant.
-This project replaced the aging switchgear and provided four variable frequency drives with bypass for the intake pumps.
-Two of the 300 hp vertical turbine pump motors were replaced with new invertor duty motors.
+Our team designed the new architectural, mechanical, and electrical systems for the major upgrade to an intake pump station at Missouri American Water’s North Water Treatment Plant.
+This project replaced the aging switchgear and provided four variable frequency drives with a bypass for the intake pumps.
+Two of the 300 hp vertical turbine pump motors were replaced with new inverter duty motors.
 Included with the design was a new pre-cast concrete Intake Building housing all the 480V switchgear, variable frequency drives (VFD), and the PLC/SCADA cabinet.
 The building was specified as a prefabricated concrete enclosure rated to withstand wind forces up to 180 mph.

-Additional design aspects included necessary site lighting, lightning protection for the Electric Building and an Arc Flash study whereby Ross & Baruzzini developed all the circuit settings for the switchgear.
+Additional design aspects included necessary site lighting, lightning protection for the Electric Building, and an Arc Flash study whereby our team developed all the circuit settings for the switchgear.